-China hit brakes on TikTok deal after Trump announced wide-ranging tariffs, AP Source says
+China hit brakes on TikTok deal after Trump announced wide-ranging tariffs, AP source says

 ——

-AP Business Writer Mae Anderson in New York contributed to this story.
+AP reporters Mae Anderson in New York and Didi Tang in Washington contributed to this story.

 Credit: AP